Trailblazers in Aging Awards Past Winners

 Nora Moreno Cargie, Vice President, Corporate Citizenship, and President, Point32Health Foundation

-Nora Moreno Cargie centers social justice and racial equity in all her work.
-She is a leader in addressing the complex social challenges affecting older people who have experienced health disparities due to systemic racism.
-A steadfast supporter of diversity and inclusion, she challenges partners to engage all communities, authentically and inclusively.
+Nora Moreno Cargie centers social justice and racial equity in her work.
+She addresses complex social challenges affecting older people who have experienced health disparities due to systemic racism, encouraging engagement with all communities.

 Under her leadership, the foundation provided millions of dollars during the pandemic to engage older people in systems-level change to remove barriers and ensure an equitable response to COVID-19.